 Welcome to my website!
 I am Takahiro Ueda, a postdoctoral researcher at Max-Planck Institute for Astronomy (MPIA) working with Dr. Mario Flock.
 I am also a special visiting researcher at National Astronomical Observatory of Japan.
 I have been working on the dust evolution in protoplanetary disks from both theoretical and observational point of views, with a particular interest in how terrestrial planets form.
-I got my Ph.D. at Tokyo Institute of Technology on March 2019 under the supervision of Prof. Shigeru Ida with co-supervised by Prof. Satoshi Okuzumi.
+I obtained my Ph.D. at Tokyo Institute of Technology on March 2019 under the supervision of Prof. Shigeru Ida with co-supervised by Prof. Satoshi Okuzumi.
 After that, I was working with Prof. Akimasa Kataoka for three years as a JSPS Fellow and am studying the inner region of disks by using numerical simulations and observations with such as ALMA with Prof. Akimasa Kataoka.

 Name: UEDA, Takahiro (植田 高啓)